gauravsc/gauravsc.github.io/_pages/about.md

   - /about.html
 ---

 I am currently working as a Senior Scientist in Binance.
 Binance is the world's largest crypto currency exchange by volume.
-In addition, I also work as an advisor/consultant to startups and investment firms on deeptech and blockchain technology.
+I also work as an advisor to startups and investment firms on deeptech and blockchain technology and help them perform technical due dilligence.

 Why Web3?
 ------